 The label was begun in 1952.
-Two young women, Barbara and Marianne, who had been to college together and just started work in New York, discovered that the poet Dylan Thomas was in town to deliver a couple of recitals.
-They wondered if it would be possible to get him to record a reading for them with a view to releasing it.
+Two young literature loving ex-college women, Barbara (working at a publishers) and Marianne, had started work in New York but kept in touch.
+Discovering that Dylan Thomas was due in town to deliver a couple of recitals, they wondered if it would be possible to get him to record a reading for them with a view to releasing it.
 Despite Thomas’s wayward nature, they succeeded.
-Lawrence Olivier was also in New York, and they also persuaded him to make a recording the same day.
-The first two Caedmon albums were in the can.
+Lawrence Olivier was also in New York, and they persuaded him to make a recording the same day.
+The first two Caedmon albums were born.